 The LMC is available for individual and group study or research.
 It is open from 7:30 AM to 3:30 PM.
 The LMC has rules and procedures for efficient operation which students are expected to respect.
-A copy machine/printer is available for student use.
-Students are charged fines for lost, damaged or overdue media center materials.
+Students are charged fines for lost, damaged, or overdue media center materials.